successible/cleanslate/README.md

 ☀️ Track food without judgement.

-Clean Slate is a calorie tracking designed for people who struggle with:
+Clean Slate is a free calorie tracking designed for people who struggle with:

 - Binge-eating
 - Self compassion